LordOfNightmares/PR-Labs/Lab6/Readme.md

 ![ScreenShot](png/message1.png)
 ![ScreenShot](png/message2.png)
-## Now we will try to Decode from base64 what those packet messages mean when we recieved.
+## Now we will try to Decode from base64 what those packet messages that we recieved.
 ![ScreenShot](png/decode1.png)
 ![ScreenShot](png/decode2.png)